Xeus-Territory/obsidian_world/content/Tech Second Brain/Cyber & Info Security/Helpful Pages & Articles.md

 - [awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) : List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [wstunnel](https://github.com/erebe/wstunnel) : Tunnel all your traffic over Websocket or HTTP2 - Bypass firewalls/DPI - Static binary available
 - [ZTM](https://github.com/flomesh-io/ztm) :  A privacy-first open-source decentralized network software based on HTTP/2 tunnels.
+- [Xray-core](https://github.com/XTLS/Xray-core): Xray, Penetrates Everything.
+Also the best v2ray-core, with XTLS support.
+Fully compatible configuration.
+- [frp](https://github.com/fatedier/frp): A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
+- [localtunnel](https://theboroer.github.io/localtunnel-www/): Localtunnel allows you to easily share a web service on your local development machine without messing with DNS and firewall settings.

 ## Cloud